UATX is a university committed to the fearless pursuit of truth.

 Given the short turnaround required to receive and verify scores, you must request that standardized test scores (SAT, ACT, or CLT) be sent to the University immediately after submitting your application.
 We understand that some students may experience delays in the delivery of standardized test scores or other time-sensitive materials.

-You may request a case-by-case extension of the enrollment deposit deadline if you can provide proof that you have requested your official test scores be sent to the University of Austin by or before May 1.
+You may request a case-by-case extension of the enrollment deposit deadline if you can provide proof that you have requested your official test scores be sent to the University of Austin within 24 hours of the deadline.

 To request an extension, email admissions@uaustin.org with:

-Extension requests must be submitted by May 1 at 11:59 p.m.
-CT.
+Extension requests must be submitted within 24 hours of the enrollment deposit deadline.
 We will respond to each request within 48 hours.

 No. UATX does not currently accept transfer credits.
 All applicants must apply as first-year students.
 However, previously completed coursework may, with departmental approval, be used to place out of specific course requirements.